Decision Support · Emotional Tools

 Decision Reset by Element

-Use this when you feel stuck between options and your mind keeps looping.
+Use this when you keep looping between options, fear making the wrong choice, and need one calm next move.
 You will stabilize your state first, then pick one realistic next decision move.

 Quick summary